New Hampshire

 What is RSA 644:23?

 New Hampshire's first drone-specific criminal statute, effective January 1, 2026.
 It makes FAA rule violations a state offense, bans weaponized drones, and criminalizes interfering with manned aircraft, emergency operations, or correctional facilities.
-It does not create a general civilian drone-privacy offense.
+Its paragraph III also cross-references RSA 644:9, New Hampshire's privacy statute, making a drone-based privacy violation a misdemeanor under RSA 644:23 as well.

 Can my neighbor legally fly a drone over my yard in New Hampshire?

 A brief overflight alone is not a crime.
-But using a drone to observe or record you inside a private place, or to capture your intimate body parts, without consent can violate RSA 644:9, a Class A misdemeanor.
+But using a drone to observe or record you inside a private place, or to capture your intimate body parts, without consent can violate RSA 644:9, a Class A misdemeanor, and is also a misdemeanor under RSA 644:23(III), which cross-references RSA 644:9 directly.

 Do New Hampshire police need a warrant to fly a drone over my property?